 - 12 oz white mushrooms, sliced ¼” (6 mm) thick

 - ½ cup full fat heavy cream

-- 0.5 tsp xanthan gum more if needed (1 tbsp tapioca flour used in cookbook)
+- 0.5 teaspoon xanthan gum more if needed (1 tablespoon tapioca flour used in cookbook)

-- ¼ cup fresh flat leaf parsley chopped, reserve 1 tbsp (4 g) for garnish
+- ¼ cup fresh flat leaf parsley chopped, reserve 1 tablespoon (4 g) for garnish

 - In a small bowl, mix the garlic powder, onion powder, paprika, sea salt, and black pepper.
 Sprinkle both sides of the pork chops with the garlic power mixture and set aside.

 - Turn on the Instant Pot by pressing “Sauté” and set to “More.”
 Insert the inner pot and wait until the panel says “Hot.”
 Add bacon and sauté for 3 minutes and add the pork chops, two at a time, and brown both sides or 2 minutes per side.
 Add butter at this point if needed.
 Transfer the pork shops to a plate and set aside.
 Add onions and mushrooms and sauté until onion is soft.
 Add white wine and stir and scrape the bottom for one minute.
 Place the pork chops on top of the onions and mushrooms.